qiboteam/qibolab/doc/source/api-reference/qibolab.rst

 Qibolab provides support to different quantum laboratories.

-Each lab is implemented using a custom ``Platform`` class which inherits the :class:`qibolab.platforms.abstract.AbstractPlatform` which implements basic features including how to connect to the platform, how to start the instruments and how to run your model on the platform.
+Each lab is implemented using a :class:`qibolab.platform.platform` object which implements basic features and connects instruments, qubits and channels.
 Therefore, the ``Platform`` enables the user to interface with all the required lab instruments at the same time with minimum effort.

-Abstract platform
+Platform
-"""""""""""""""""
+""""""""

-.. autoclass:: qibolab.platforms.abstract.AbstractPlatform
+.. autoclass:: qibolab.platform
     :members:
     :member-order: bysource

-QBloxPlatform
+MultiqubitPlatform (Qblox)
-"""""""""""""
+""""""""""""""""""""""""""

-.. autoclass:: qibolab.platforms.qbloxplatform.QBloxPlatform
+.. autoclass:: qibolab.platforms.multiqubit.MultiqubitPlatform
    :members:
    :member-order: bysource